 Each student will be required to participate in online discussion forum questions throughout the course.
 These discussion forums questions will be accessed from the Course Moodle website.
 The facilitator will post questions relating to the next class topic for discussion.
 Each student will be required to respond to at least one (1) post related to the topic or post a new topic for each discussion forum.

-Length: Responses must be at least 200 words to receive a grade.
+Students will be assessed based on the Discussion Forum Rubric Length: Responses must be at least 200 words to receive a grade.